herve4m/quay-collection/docs/quay_manifest_label_module.rst

 -----

 .. note::
+   - Labels defined in the Containerfile/Dockerfile cannot be deleted or updated.
+They are read-only.
    - Supports \ :literal:`check\_mode`\ .
-   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Organization" and "Administer User" permissions.
+   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Repositories" permission.

 ..
 Seealso